 Because it’s all well and good wanting to do the right thing, but we need to it the right way too or we’re not actually reducing the problem – we could inadvertently be adding to it.

 Zero waste living is not realistic for most people; the best we can do in most cases is to limit our carbon footprint and reduce the amount of single use plastic we buy.
 In order to do better, we need an awareness not only of which materials we’re using are problematic, but also how we should be properly disposing of those materials to minimise their environmental impact.

-There’s a lot of confusion here, and definitely room for improvement – which is a good thing; it means we can make positive change simply by processing our waste more efficiently.
+There’s a lot of confusion here, and definitely room for improvement – which is a good thing; it means we can make positive change through proper waste disposal, simply by processing our waste more efficiently.

 Ultimately, it’s about my new motto: conscience over convenience.